Gnashal/PingMe/README.md

 # PingMe - Chat App

 PingMe is a real-time chat application that allows users to connect, send messages, photos, videos, and even voice recordings.
-The goal of PingMe is to provide a simple and responsive messaging platform, while continuously evolving with new features such as voice and video calling.

 ## Tech Stack